KAKDH/HN_NA_26/README.md

 •	Individual Participation & Presentation – 30% [Seminar]

-*Note: In order to pass the class you need to pass all three grading components (Attendance, Article-review, and Final Project).*
+*Note: In order to pass the class you need to pass all three grading components .*